ManticoreGamesInc/platform-documentation/src/references/audio.md

 - Size matters; Generally smaller objects are higher in pitch than ones that are much larger.
 Same goes for volume.
 A smaller insect will make less sound than a giant one for example.
 Also think about the size of the map.
 If things such as explosions or gunshots need to be heard across the entirety of the map, adjust the falloff and radius values of your sounds accordingly.
 - Audio is meant to compliment the visuals and in-game elements on-screen and help immerse players into your game.
 Pay attention to visual and world elements as they could potentially be things you"d want to implement sound for.
 - Know when to enable or disable 3D sound; Is it background music?
 Is it background nature ambience?
 Is it emitting from an object inside your 3D world?
 Make sure to adjust spatialization, attenuation and radius values accordingly.
-- Knobs, parameters, values, oh my!
+- Knobs, parameters, values and more.
 Have fun and experiment.
 There are more than enough audio properties creators can change to create a wide variety of soundscapes in Core.
-- Layering!
+- Layering.
 This is an essential part of sound design where combining different sounds can yield interesting results.
 As mentioned before, think about complementing the visuals; If there is a lightning sword, perhaps having a layer **Electric Spark Short 01 SFX** on top of a **Sword Swing Swipe 01 SFX** sound.

 ## Audio with Special "Smart Property" parameters